galenlim/hackthebox-htb-writeups/nest.md

 The config.xml for Notepad++ shows us a path to his todo list.

 Let's open the file to take a closer look.
-The file history offers useful information.

 ```
 root@kali:/mnt/Data/IT/Configs# cat NotepadPlusPlus/config.xml